N-Garner/N-Garner/README.md

 ### Hi there 👋

 I’m @N-Garner, also known as Nick Garner.
 I'm a reaserch scientist who has done a doctoral degree trying to understand how neurodegenerative diseases affect sleep and the circadian system.
+I'm currently working on improving public healthcare services as a health data analyst.

 📫 Feel free to reach out to me on LinkedIn or via email.